Alex Jensen

-Alex Jensen (born May 16, 1976) is an American former professional basketball player, and current assistant coach for the Utah Jazz of the National Basketball Association (NBA).
-He was a standout college player at the University of Utah.
+Alex Jensen (born May 16, 1976) is an American former professional basketball player, and current head coach for the University of Utah.
+He was a standout college player for the Utes.

 College career

-Jensen, Utah's 1994 Mr. Basketball from Centerville, played for coach Rick Majerus at Utah.
+Jensen, the 1994 Utah Mr. Basketball from Centerville, played for coach Rick Majerus at Utah.
 As a freshman, he averaged 24.8 minutes, 6.7 points and 6.1 rebounds per game.
 Following his first season, Jensen left to complete a two-year Latter-day Saint mission in England.

 Upon returning from his mission, Jensen entered the starting lineup for the 1997–98 season.
 Jensen and teammates Andre Miller, Michael Doleac, and Hanno Möttölä, led the Utes to one of the best seasons in school history, as the Utes went 30–4 and played for the 1998 National Championship, losing to Kentucky.
 Jensen averaged 6.8 points and 5.2 rebounds and was named to the All-West Regional team for the NCAA tournament.

 As a junior, Jensen took another step in his development as he made the All-Western Athletic Conference team (Pacific Division) and the WAC All-Defensive team after averaging 12.1 points and 7.6 rebounds per game.
 He was also the 1999 WAC men's basketball tournament MVP as he led the Utes back to the NCAA tournament.
-As a senior, Jensen was the first Mountain West Conference player of the year as the Utes became a charter member of the league.
+As a senior, Jensen was the first Mountain West Conference Player of the Year as the Utes became a charter member of the league.
 Jensen averaged 13.1 points and 7.5 rebounds per game that season and scored 1,279 points and collected 896 rebounds for his college career.